klimbeta/klimbeta/docs/betacomp/Score/DifficultyScore/RouteDifficulty/RouteRiskScore.md

 - SmallFootHold
     - FootSwap, FootStab

-LoadingSurface.Risk(++)
+RouteSurface.Risk(++)
-- Decrease LoadingSurface CoefficientOfFriction
+- Decrease RouteSurface CoefficientOfFriction
 - SmoothTexture increases Risk since there is less Friction, therefore there is a great chance of FootSlip.